 Q. I had a hardware failure.
 The device was/was not under warranty.
 I do/do not have a Cisco Smart Net Total Care contract.
-What do I do?
+What should I do?

-Since hardware replacement is outside the scope of the Cisco ONE Software license portability policy, you need to follow existing procedures for hardware replacement.
-Replacements many be covered under a
+Since hardware replacement is outside the scope of the Cisco ONE Software license portability policy, follow existing procedures for hardware replacement.
+Hardware replacements may be covered under

 Use Case 2: Equipment Refresh - One-to-One Swap